 Addiction and mental illness can clearly create a vicious cycle.
 To properly address it there needs to be a clear diagnosis of addiction and mental illnesses.
 Not every person struggling with addiction will face a mental illness and their path will be a little different, though no less thorough.
 The people that do face addiction and mental illness though will need specialized care to properly address both issues.
 In a 2017 study from the Substance Abuse and Mental Health Services Administration (SAMHSA), it was reported that 8.5 million adults, or 3.4 percent of adults (18 or older) had co-occurring disorders in the prior year.*

-Moreover, when it comes to seeking treatment, men rarely seek treatment for any disorder.
-If they seek treatment for addiction, they are less likely to seek treatment for mental illness due to shame and social stigma (NIH).* At Reflections, we are a men’s only rehab which we believe allows us to thoroughly treat the men we help.
-We work to be proactive in identifying and treating any mental illness with which our clients may be struggling.
-Our aim is for all of the men we treat to feel comfortable and to know that there is no shame in seeking help.
+Moreover, while men sometimes seek treatment for addiction, they are significantly less likely than women to seek treatment for any mental illness, due to shame and social stigma (NIH).* At Reflections, we work to be proactive in identifying and treating any mental illness with which our clients may be struggling.
+Our aim is for everyone we treat to feel comfortable and to know that there is no shame in seeking help.